Sunday, 17 July 2022

 gettyimages-1137202196-2048x2048

 The plot this time is very similar to the previous film with a blackmailing courtesan shaking down various older wealthy clients and is murdered in her appartment in a similar fashion.
 This time the blackmailer is not a showgirl, indeed being a blackmailing call girl appears to be her only job, although she may a be a former one as her former pimp brags about bringing her into "the bright lights".
 Notably she is given the same surname (King) as the real Butterfly.
 Again there is a Guimares type character as a former pimp/partner in crime shaking her down although while he is not Latin there is another lover who is, however he is not a gangster.
 Like Dot she is found by her maid.
 Again to contrast with the scheming Miss King there are two loyal and faithful women who stand by their men even though one of them has actually been cheating on her with Miss King.
-One of the women is former apartment mate of Miss King's who had moved out citing too much drinking and partying as Hilda had with the real Dot (or so she said) but unlike Hilda while she is billed as musician she is no showgirl either and appears to be a respectable classically trained pianist who has a grand piano in her apartment and she talks about moving to Europe to study.
+One of the women is former apartment mate of Miss King's who had moved out citing too much drinking and partying as Hilda had with the real Dot (or so she said) but unlike Hilda while she is no showgirl either and appears to be a respectable classically trained pianist who has a grand piano in her apartment and she talks about moving to Europe to study.
 The detectives are regular police who conduct regular interviews without any of Philo's clever games.
-There are no flashy sets as with the Canary's swing but they are brighter and do look realistic enough (Odd trivia note; The photos on the Police Detective's office walls are of former Presidents Wilson and Taft rather than actual President Hoover, perhaps the set designer was in a hurry).
+There are no flashy sets as with the Canary's swing but they are brighter and do look realistic enough (Odd trivia note; The photos on the Police Detective's office walls are of former Presidents Wilson and Taft rather than actual President Hoover, perhaps the set dresser was in a hurry).
 Both films feature a gramophone as part of the mystery albeit in different ways.
 The solution once again requires a piece of technology that seems rather impractical.

 filters-quality-70